-Launched in 2019, AHEM workshops have nurtured connections between industry staff, producers, and governments while encouraging open and frank discussion about the realities of a major disease event.
-Both informative and engaging, the online workshops have been designed to demonstrate the value of AHEM producer Handbooks in helping industry to prepare, respond and recover from an outbreak emergency.
+AHEM workshops nurture connections between industry staff, producers, and governments while encouraging open and frank discussion about the realities of a major disease event.
+Both informative and engaging, the online workshops have been designed to demonstrate the value of AHEM project resources in helping industry and producers to prepare, respond and recover from an outbreak emergency.

 Online Simulation Workshop: Testing Disease Readiness

 This 90-minute interactive virtual workshop gives participants an opportunity to walk through a simulated serious animal disease event.

 Using the AHEM producer handbooks, association staff plans and other resources as a guide, participants will explore proactive farm management strategies that can be used during an outbreak emergency.
 Participants will also have the opportunity to raise pressing questions with knowledgeable government and industry professionals.

 - Livestock producers

 - Emergency response and government representatives

 For more information or to book a webinar please contact AHEM

 During an emergency, all levels of government follow a formal Incident Command System (ICS) or Incident Management System (IMS) approach.
 The ICS/IMS structure is used for agriculture emergencies including floods, fires, or significant disease outbreaks.